Cecilia8989/pands-project/README.md

 </p>
 </details>

-### Import the dataset from the CSV to the main script and adjust his format.
+### Import the dataset from the CSV to the main script and adjust his format

 After saving the dataset from an online location as a CSV file in the same repository, we need to import it into our main script and adjust its format for further analysis.